Front Page: NCSC-FI

 Phishing via Booking.com

-The Booking.com hotel reservation service, also popular in FInland, has reported several cases where messages sent to customers via the service have not come from the hotel, but from a fraudster.
+NSCS-FI has received several reports about fraudulent messages using Booking.com (External link) hotel reservation service.
 The scam messages have been used to gain access to information such as credit card numbers.
 We also wrote about this phenomenon in our weekly review last autumn [34/2023 ].
 We also mentioned the reports we received about this scam in our weekly review in early spring 2024 [07/2024 ].

 How the scam messages look